East St. Louis massacre: Background

 The period saw frequent labor violence in industrial cities across the United States: employers used force to suppress organized labor and strikes, while workers struggled to gain increased wages and improved working conditions.
 Many workers were immigrants from Europe.
 When industries became embroiled in labor strikes, the traditionally white unions often sought to strengthen their bargaining positions by hindering or excluding Black workers.
 Conversely, industry owners hired Black people as replacements or strikebreakers, deepening existing segregation and inter-racial hostility.
 Ethnicities competed economically to survive.
 White workers often resented Black newcomers due to competition for jobs and housing and fear they would be undercut by Black workers willing to accept lower wages.
 In East St. Louis, local politicians, company foremen, and labor union officials fanned the resentment; the approval of the local police and National Guard were later considered important in helping to escalate the rioting.
-The Springfield race riot of 1908 in nearby Springfield, Illinois, had been an expression of the simmering tensions in the region during the nadir of race relations.
+The Springfield race riot of 1908 in nearby Springfield, Illinois, had been an expression of the racial bitterness in the region during the nadir of race relations.

 While in New Orleans on a lecture tour, Jamaican Black nationalist Marcus Garvey, who founded the UNIA in 1916, became aware that Louisiana planters and the city's Board of Trade were worried about losing their labor force.
 In a speech the following year, he said that Mayor Fred Mollman of East St. Louis had been visiting New Orleans the same week, and city leaders had asked for his assistance to help discourage Black migration to the North.

 In the summer of 1916, 2,500 white employees of the meatpacking industry near East St. Louis went on strike for higher wages, and the companies imported Black workers as strikebreakers to replace them.
 Ultimately the workers won a wage increase but the companies retained nearly 800 Black people, firing as many white people after the strike, according to the former president of the Central Trades and Labor Union of East St. Louis.
 This exacerbated the growing racial tension.